wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 > ... we are terminating trading, deposits, and withdrawal functionality for U.S. individual customers by no later than November 9, 2017[^bye-bye-us].

 `WarrenPuffett` had to move his funds off the platform and trade elsewhere.
-Because Bitfinex is the only market for RRTs[^only-market] he was forced to sell his for cents on the dollar long before the recovery of stolen funds.
+Bitfinex is the only market for RRTs[^only-market] so he was forced to sell for cents on the dollar long before the recent recovery of stolen funds.

 > U.S. individuals holding Recovery Right Tokens (RRTs), if any, which relate to the exchange of now-defunct BFX tokens to equity in iFinex Inc., may, starting on October 27, 2017, sell all of their RRTs on the exchange, if they so elect.
 This is an exception to the general terms of use for RRTs.
 U.S. individuals are not permitted to buy RRTs during this time period[^bye-bye-us].

 Again, I do not know how a user like `WarrenPuffett` would have felt about this because it depends on the performance of the equity.
 If it far outpaced what he would have earned on that 1BTC he lost, then being forced to sell RRTs early wouldn't hurt that much.
 If the equity was performing poorly then this would feel like a punch in the gut.
-Additional unknowns are the liquidity of the market is and the "legitimacy" of BnkToTheFuture?
+Additional unknowns are the liquidity of the market and the "legitimacy" of BnkToTheFuture.

 > BNK To The FUTURE (HK) Limited (Company Number 2205217) is Incorporated and registered in Hong Kong under the Companies Bill 2011.
 This website (Trading name BnkToTheFuture.com) is operated by BNK TO THE FUTURE (Company Number CO-296093) Incorporated and registered in Cayman Islands under the Companies Law 2013.
 BNK TO THE FUTURE is registered with the Cayman Islands Monetary Authority (CIMA License No. 1189274).
+>
 > ...
+>
 > We take your trust very seriously[^bttf-regulated].

-I'll leave it up to the reader to make their own opinion.

 While all this was happening, iFinex was and is still managing another token called Tether [USDT].
 Tether is a stablecoin pegged to the dollar meaning it's price should always be at or very close to $1.
 A peg is most simply achieved by keeping a 1:1 reserve of the target currency.
-Print X Tethers when X dollars are deposited and burn X Tethers when X dollars are withdrawn.
+Print `X` Tethers when `X` dollars are deposited and burn `X` Tethers when `X` dollars are withdrawn.
 For years iFinex claimed to have a fully backed reserve but they never proved it.

 Tether is the most important catalyst for cryptocurrency markets.
 USDT trading pairs account for tens of billions of dollars in 24h volume and it's circulating supply is currently 78 billion[^cmc-tether].
 Like many commodoties, Bitcoin is often priced in dollars.
-For users and exchanges located in other parts of the world and/or without to US banking, Tether and other stablecoins, provide access to "dollars".
+For users and exchanges located in other parts of the world and/or without US banking, Tether and other stablecoins, provide access to "dollars".
 In this heavily correlated market where coins often rise and fall together, Tether is supposed to be a "stable" place for active traders to temporarily store their value.

 Since its inception, Tether has been surrounded by controversy and in April 2019 things came to a head. iFinex had entrusted $850 million of Bitfinex's reserves to a Panamanian pseudo-bank called Crypto Capital.
 Polish authorities discovered that Crypto Capital had been laundering money for its customers including Columbian drug cartels.
 Their assets were seized along with the $850 million iFinex sent them for safe keeping[^bb-tether].
 Lacking the funds to service customer withdrawals, iFinex dipped into the Tether reserves.
 New York Attorney General Lititia James accused them of breaking their promise to investors of keeping a 1:1 backed reserve[^ag-gg].

 If investors were to lose faith in the Tether reserves, USDT could "un-tether" from the dollar and crash.
 Anyone holding Tethers would try desperately to sell for blue chip cryptos like Bitcoin and Ethereum.
 A Tether crisis does not necessitate a wider market crash but that is certainly a possibility.
 Market infrastructure like exchanges and DeFi applications could break down turning users into bag holders.
 This might spook investors, causing them to pull out of the market entirely.
 For the past two years, iFinex has been printing Tethers like J-Pow works there.
-They flooded into the market propelling it to astronomical heights.
-If the printing isn't backed by *real* investor demand, assuming the rocketship hasn't left the atmosphere?
-It will fall back to earth.
+Flooding into the market, they propelled it to astronomical heights.
+If the printing isn't backed by *real* investor demand, the rocket will fall back to earth.

-The NY AG wanted to force iFinex to show what's inside the vault.
+The NY AG wanted to inspect the vault.
 However, iFinex had prepared a defense.
-They argued that they did not move the funds but instead created a loan between their two subsidiaries.
+They argued that the funds were not moved but instead a loan between their two subsidiaries was created.
 It's like they replaced the $850 million in the Tether reserve with BFX tokens.
-Additionally, they shifted the "fully backed reserve" goal posts:
+Additionally, the "fully backed reserve" goal posts were shifted:

 > Tether updated its terms of service to make clear that reserves could include loans to affiliates, and did so before the line of credit transaction that is at the heart of this case.
 This disclosure gave anyone holding or considering buying tether the opportunity to take their money elsewhere if they so chose, defeating any allegation of fraud[^court-doc].

-Even though they were admitting that Tether was not backed 1:1 with cash, it did not lose its peg and there was no crisis.
+Even though they were admitting that Tether was not backed 1:1 with cash, the peg held and there was no crisis.

 To increase investor confidence, pay off the loan from Tether, and gesture rudely at the NY AG, iFinex came up with another Token based scheme.
 They ran what is known as an initial exchange offering [IEO].
 This is when an exchange sells a "utility" token to its customers.
 It's a bit like rewards points.
 Despite everything previously discussed, their customers were happy to bail out the company again and purchased $1 billion worth of tokens.

 The token is called UNOS SED LEO [LEO] which took iFinex a couple paragraphs to explain in the whitepaper:

 > Our company motto, Unus Sed Leo, is a Latin citation from Aesop’s fable, "The Sow and the Lioness."
 The fable (in short) details how a sow brags about how many children she has and then asks the lioness if she only had one child.
 The lioness replies "One, but a lion."
+>
 > This ethos of quality over quantity and individual strength extends across several elements of iFinex, from being a privately-owned company to our recruitment and operational infrastructure.
 It is also an ideal that binds together persons linked to our company, from team members to shareholders, from communities to individual supporters[^leo-whitepaper].

 "Quality over quantity" seems antithetical to their philosophy on tokens.